Food and Consumers

 - Often not enough to eat

-Adults who select (1) are classified as living in households with full food sufficiency, while those who select (2) are classified as living in households with marginal food sufficiency.
+Adults who select (1) are classified as living in households with full food sufficiency; those who select (2) are classified as living in households with marginal food sufficiency.
 Those who select (3) or (4) are counted as having low and very low food sufficiency, respectively.
-Those who respond with (3) or (4) are classified as food insufficient, which means that a household did not have enough to eat in the last 7 days.
+Those who respond with (3) or (4) are classified as food insufficient, meaning a household did not have enough to eat in the last 7 days.